Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 | **Properties** | :weapon-prop-thrown: ^^Thrown (20/60)^^<br>When thrown, the gauntlet detaches and flies at the attack's target, then immediately returns to the wearer and reattaches. |
 | **Mastery** | Push (you can use this property, and it doesn't count against the number of properties you can use with Weapon Mastery) |

-***Second Skin.*** The armour can't be removed against the wearer's will.
+**Second Skin**  The armour can't be removed against the wearer's will.

-***Prosthesis.*** If the wearer is missing any limbs, the armour replaces those limbs—hands, arms, feet, legs, or similar appendages.
+**Prosthesis**  If the wearer is missing any limbs, the armour replaces those limbs—hands, arms, feet, legs, or similar appendages.
 The replacements function identically to the body parts they replace.

 [:class-phb24-artificer: Returning Weapon]: #returning-weapon